© Crown copyright 2014

 If children don’t have protection against all 3 of these diseases, we run the risk of the resurgence of the infections.
 Not just measles outbreaks, but also the return of babies born with disabilities due to congenital rubella syndrome.
 And children can become deaf following mumps.

 3. MMR vaccine used worldwide

 MMR is the vaccine of choice in more than 100 countries worldwide.
 An extensive national and international network of specialists provide advice based on decades of experience of running a highly successful national vaccination programme.
 The programme has eradicated smallpox and brought many other diseases, including polio, diphtheria, whooping cough, and meningitis, under control.

 The UK’s health professionals have a responsibility and mission to protect children’s health.
-They include NHS and PHE, public health doctors and nurses, paediatricians, immunologists and our professional bodies such as the Royal College of General Practitioners and the World Health Organization.
+They include NHS and UK Health Security Agency, public health doctors and nurses, paediatricians, immunologists and our professional bodies such as the Royal College of General Practitioners and the World Health Organization.